#SOASCALAIS

 Our ultimate aim is to open the borders across and beyond Europe, and to see migrants and refugees received with dignity and respect, whoever they are and wherever they go.

-For further details, write to:
+For further details of the trip, write to:

 [email protected]